OWNly-Hackathon-Prpoject/.github/README.md

   - The Transferrable & the Non-transferrable.
 The transferrable are like the normal NFTs while the non-transferrable are specially designed for fundraising purposes.
 The NFT only serves as a receipt for participation in a fundraising that the deployer might have organized.

 ## UI
+- The `Figma` design can be found [here](https://www.figma.com/proto/PE6sPsfpy62nlqpMGz9gy6/Hackathon?page-id=0%3A1&node-id=0%3A158&viewport=727%2C429%2C0.23&scaling=scale-down&starting-point-node-id=0%3A12).
+- The landing page below projects the entire cycle of the product line up while we focus on the Twitter version.
+- The Launch App button loads the `tweet NFT` page.
+Here users can input a tweet url and proceed to either deploy or mint.
+(Only deployed tweets can be minted and only tweet owners can deploy).
+Deploy simply means alerting the blockchain  and giving it the permission to mint your tweets.

 ###